 Love Chapel Hill has started a program in partnership with C.E.F. to help provide essential transportation to people living in poverty.
-Thanks to Triangle Transit we've been able meet some very real needs!
-Whether it's educational, medical, judicial, or family related, individuals can apply for transportation assistance.
-Download the application.
-If you would like to help financially support this program or would like more information, email Grace on Wheels.
+Thanks to the help of Go Triangle we've been able meet some very real needs!
+Whether it's educational, medical, judicial, or family related, individuals can connect with CEF for transportation assistance.
+If you would like to help financially support this work or would like more information, connect with Justin Simmons.

 The IFC is a central resource for those living in poverty.
 You can serve in many different ways, from the food pantry and community kitchen to free clinics and housing.
 Visit their website for contact and more information.

 An organization making big impacts for food insecure kids in our community.
 A key part of their work is providing food for school kids who might otherwise be left hungry over the weekend.
 There are a number of ways you can help!